ravila4/mygeneset.info/docs/doc/annotation_service.rst

 species
 """""""""""
-    Optional, can be used to limit the gene hits to a given species.
+    Optional, can be used to limit the geneset hits to a given species.
 You can use "common names" for 17 common species.
 All other species, you can provide their taxonomy ids.
 See `more details here <data.html#species>`_.
 Multiple species can be passed using comma as a separator.
 Passing "all" will query against all available species.
 Default: all.

 dotfield
 """"""""""